juju/docs/src/en/commands.md

    **Summary:**

-   store a backup archive file remotely in juju
+   Store a backup archive file remotely in Juju.

    **Options:**